DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

 2. **Placement**:
   - Inside a standard pack or PCD (Process Challenge Device)
   - In the area most challenging for sterilization (typically center/bottom of the load)
-  - Use multiple indicators for large loads or initial validation

 3. **Control Testing**:
   - Always run a control BI from the same lot